ewedw/ewedw.github.io/_posts/2022-09-14-style-transfer.md

 * Good for more random texture
 (i.e. a bunch of stones)

-* Bad for structured texture
+* Bad for structured / grid-like texture
 (i.e. bricks wall)

 It is understandable, since the [**loss function**](#loss_function) matches the *texture* (**Gram matrix**) but not the *content* (feature maps).
 Maybe adding a match on the high-level features (in the higher layers) to the **loss function** can help improve this.